GoSayan/GoProfessional/README.md

 If you would like to moderate any of these projects please let us know on the **gosayan** slack channel.

 If you decide to collaborate or contribute to one of the projects, it would be great to create a project template with subdirectories that follow the best-practice :)

+Eventually, after the completion of each project, we will end-up with a set of nice patterns for each use-case.